Trucker guidetruckerBlogtrucker

 How Many Hours Can Truckers Drive?

-But within those 14 hours, how many hours can truckers drive?
+But within those 14 hours, how many hours can truckers drive in 24 hours?
 That's a great question!
 The answer is up to 11 hours.
 So, out of that 14-hour window, a trucker can spend a maximum of 11 hours driving.
 The rest of the time is for other tasks and necessary breaks.
 They allow drivers to rest, grab a meal, or stretch their legs.
 Without these breaks, the risk of fatigue increases significantly.
 The rule strikes a balance between getting the job done and ensuring drivers remain alert and safe on the road.

 To give you a better idea, here's how a 14-hour schedule might look for a truck driver: